-Select a shoe with a waterproof upper to keep your feet dry while running on trails.
-This is because many trail shoes have uppers made of non-water resistant fabrics.
+On the other hand, Select a shoe with a waterproof upper to keep your feet dry while running on wet trails.
+This is because many trail shoes have uppers made of non-water-resistant fabrics.
 With a waterproof upper, you can be sure that your feet will stay dry even if you encounter puddles or rain.

 Waterproof shoes are an excellent investment for those who live in wet climates or plan to travel during the rainy season.
 They are frequently identified by the “GTX,” which stands for Gore-Tex.

-Toe guards and rock plates offer additional defense against splintering pebbles and spiky plants on your forefoot.
-Keep in mind nevertheless, that the weight of the shoe is increased by the rock plates.
+Toe guards or rock plates offer additional defense against splintering pebbles and spiky plants on your forefoot.
+These plates are frequently integrated into the sole of your shoe and are composed of tougher materials like plastic or light carbon (although, with some shoes, they are removable).
+If you plan on running on very rocky or rugged trails, look for a rock plate for extra protection.
+Keep in mind, nevertheless, that the weight of the shoe is increased by the rock plates.
 If you don’t mind the occasional soreness in your foot, you might prefer a shoe that will cushion your step enough to shield you from path dangers.
 The rock plate, however, is a secure option if you want to be secure.